 - Goten as a young adult runs on pure dorky charm and a serious weakness for the ladies.
-This even extends into his fight with Baby, where he's able to dominate the arc's villain to such an extent that he can carry on a casual phone call with the girl he was just on a date with.
+This even extends into his fight with Baby in episode 27, where he's able to dominate the arc's villain to such an extent that he can carry on a casual phone call with the girl he was just on a date with.
 Special mention goes to him tossing the phone into the air, brutalizing Baby with a combo, and catching the phone behind his back before going back to flirting.
 He may never be as strong as Gohan, but this little brother has style.

 - Then there's a similar moment earlier where Goten holds his girlfriend Valese bridal style, first throwing her straight up in the air, defeating a few possessed Humans and casually catching her afterwards, again holding her bridal style.
 The sweet look she gives him afterwards shows it left her impressed.

 - Goku transforming into a Golden Great Ape for the first time.
 Many thought of the time he first transformed into a regular Great Ape as rather scary, but this transformation was seen as epic.

 - Even better was Goku transforming into a Super Saiyan 4 for the first time.
 The Funimation version of this moment comes complete with a badass Voice of the Legion effect as Shane Ray (Giant Ape Goku) and Sean Schemmel (Adult Goku) scream together.

 - He lets Baby hammer away at him and even nail him with the Revenge Death Ball...just to show Baby he's basically powerless against him.
 Then Goku fights back.